 Before letting your property you should thoroughly screen any prospective tenants.
 Never judge a book by its cover or tenants by what they say at face value so make sure you run a credit check and verify employment status, salary, ID and if possible collect a couple of references from previous landlords.

 Insurance, gas safety certificates, deposit protection scheme, smoke and carbon monoxide alarms – these are all things you’ll need to familiarize yourself with before becoming a landlord, otherwise you risk facing a hefty fine.
-There are over 100 regulations that landlords need to adhere to – you can find out more here.
+There are over 100 regulations that landlords need to adhere to – you can find out more on the government website.

 Once your tenants have moved in your number one priority is ensuring that you collect the rent on time.
 It’s surprising how many landlords are not assertive enough when it comes to collecting rent and other charges and if you start to let things slip then before you know it you could be chasing six months’ worth of late payments.
 And if you’ve got a mortgage to pay you could soon find yourself in trouble with your lender.
 If tenants stop paying rent and ignoring your emails, texts and calls then you must start eviction proceedings sooner rather than later.
 This is where letting agents should come into their own – they will have strategies in place to deal with late-paying tenants and will help you with any legal minefields you have to navigate.